- publish in Open Access journals

 - SCOAP³ - a Open Access Initative in high-energy physics

 Additional Information and Regulations

-- Information on German copyright law
+- Information on German copyright law (in German)

 - Open Access author support: